 Creating 3D Lettering in Procreate

 If you’ve scrolled Instagram lately, you already know that 3D Lettering is one of the trending hand-lettering styles right now.
 You can create so many stunning visual effects using a variety of multi-dimensional techniques.

 I’ve been working on growing my skills for 3D Lettering in Procreate, and I wanted to share some of my projects from Teela of Every-Tuesday’s latest online class with you.
 I had so much fun doing it; I finished it all in one sitting!

 Taking Teela’s Procreate Class

 - All my work shown in this post pieces from taking Teela’s Intro to 3D Lettering Class in Procreate on Skillshare.
 The class includes a link to download Teela’s free monoline brush and gold foil for use with the lessons.

-- If you don’t already have Skillshare, they have given me a code you can use to get 2 Free Weeks.
-Click here and use code bydawnnicole2mo.
+- If you don’t already have Skillshare, they have given me a code you can use to get 2 Free Weeks by clicking the photo below.